-We know that Electronic Health Record (EHR) systems can be very beneficial, but picking the right one can be difficult.
-There are several important aspects that distinguish EHR options and make them more suited to certain needs and uses.
+You likely know Electronic Health Record (EHR) systems can be beneficial, but picking the right one can be difficult.
+Several criteria distinguish EHR options and make them more suited to certain needs and usage.
 Healthcare providers know that selecting a system for their practice sometimes isn’t a simple choice of one or the other.
 As you will see below, most EHR systems currently available do not come in a one-size-fits-all format.
 We suggest looking for the application that can most easily be adapted to your existing needs.

 What Is an EHR?